w3c/wai-audiences/_audiences/testers.md

 ## Get a Foundation

 **[Introduction to Web Accessibility]({{ "/fundamentals/accessibility-intro/" | relative_url }})**
-: Includes links to videos and to lots more information that you might want to read now or later.
-We encourage you to read it even if you know a lot about accessibility.
+: Includes links to videos and to lots more information that you might want to read now or later.<br/>We encourage you to read this page even if you know a lot about accessibility.

 ## Get Guidance